onflow/flow-go/ledger/README.md

 - **Partial Ledger** implements the ledger functionality for a limited subset of keys.
 Partial ledgers are designed to be constructed and verified by a collection of proofs from a complete ledger.
 The partial ledger uses a partial binary Merkle trie which holds intermediate hash value for the pruned branched and prevents updates to keys that were not part of proofs.

 ## Definitions
+In this section we provide an overview of some of the concepts.
+Hence it is highly recommended to checkout [this doc](https://github.com/onflow/flow-go/blob/master/ledger/complete/mtrie/README.md) for the formal and technical definitions in more details.

 ### binary Merkle tree

 ![binary Merkle tree image](/ledger/docs/binary_merkle_tree.png?raw=true "binary Merkle tree" )

-In this context a *binary Merkle tree* is defined as a full binary tree with an specific height including three type of nodes:
+In this context a *binary Merkle tree* is defined as [perfect binary tree](https://xlinux.nist.gov/dads/HTML/perfectBinaryTree.html) with a specific height including three type of nodes:

 - leaf nodes: holds a payload (data), a path (where the node is located), and a hash value (hash of path and payload content)

 - empty leaf nodes: doesn't hold any data and only stores a path, and a default hash value based on the height of tree

-- intermediate nodes: holds a path and a hash value which is defined as hash of hash value of left and right children.
+- interior nodes: holds a hash value which is defined as hash of hash value of left and right children.

 ![node types image](/ledger/docs/node_types.png)